 It could be personnel giving keys to a coworker to return, which then mysteriously disappear.
 Or propping open a security door “just for a minute.”
 Or writing down a password where no one would ever think to look: under the keyboard.

-The Solution: Every enterprise security plan needs to account for the bad luck and ‘ingenuity’ of the people that use it.
+Every enterprise security plan needs to account for the bad luck and incredible ingenuity of the people that use it.

 Everyone that will enter your facility needs some degree of security training.
 That includes contractors and visitors, even if it’s just a quick checklist of do’s and don'ts.

 Security policies are only as effective as their actual enforcement.
 Likewise, technologies are only as effective as their actual use.
-You can have a fully integrated, flexible set of security measures, not too large or too small, that properly account for human errors, but if you’re not actually using the systems and enforcing the policies correctly you’re not actually protected.
+You can have a fully integrated, flexible set of security measures, not too large or too small, that properly account for human errors.
+Still, you're not protected if you’re not using the systems and enforcing the policies correctly.

-The Solution: Keep security at the front of your entire organization’s thinking by practicing specific incident responses.
+Keep security at the front of your organization’s thinking by practicing specific incident responses.

-There are many details that can get overlooked designing new enterprise security programs.
-But with a small amount of extra planning you can easily avoid these pitfalls.
+Many details can get overlooked designing new enterprise security programs.
+But with a small amount of extra planning, you can easily avoid these pitfalls.